Honours Program FAQs

 These programs provide opportunities to work in research labs, helping you build valuable experience.

-Applications for the Honours program are typically accepted after you’ve completed your second year, though most students apply at the end of their third year.
-By this point, you will have completed several Biochemistry courses, providing a solid foundation for assessing your readiness for the program.
+Applications for the Honours program are typically accepted after near the end of your 3rd year.
+By this point, you will have completed enough Human Biosciences courses in order to accurately assess your readiness for the program.

 In some cases, students may apply for Honours after completing a general degree.